Narbase/unicef-lp/README.md

 ### Running the frontend

-In the terminal, run `./gradlew :lp-web:jsBrowserDevelopmentRun -t`
+In the terminal, run `./gradlew :lp-admin:jsBrowserDevelopmentRun -t`

 ## Understanding the codebase